 Growing up, I hated school and I was a terrible student.

-I never studied in high school so I would cheat to pass my tests.
+I never studied in high school, so I would cheat in order to pass my tests.
 It’s a wonder I even graduated.

 I bullshitted my way through the first two years of college, scraping by with a D in most classes.
 Making out with my girlfriend trumped ANY class, even on test days.